 While it is possible to study to become a technician as an apprentice, the fact is that you will end up putting more work in, over a longer period of time.
 When you dedicate two years to Associate’s Degree study, you will be skilled in HVAC and refrigeration, with an in-demand qualification that will make you more attractive to employers.
 Everything will be covered under your program costs, so you won’t need to worry about additional tests, licensing, or exams.

-Studying at a school won’t mean missing out on any of the experience that apprentices get.
-While some of your studies will be theory based, you’ll also do plenty of practical study in workshop classes, and you’ll even learn on real equipment that will give you exposure to the same scenarios that you will see while working as a professional.
+Studying at a school won’t mean missing out on any of the experiences that apprentices get.
+While some of your studies will be theory-based, you’ll also do plenty of practical study in workshop classes, and you’ll even learn on real equipment that will give you exposure to the same scenarios that you will see while working as a professional.
 You’ll also learn from experienced and qualified HVAC technicians, so there’s really nothing that you miss out on by going for structured training at the ITI Technical College.

 Perhaps most importantly, you’ll end up with an Associate in Occupational Studies Degree in Air Conditioning, Refrigeration, and Electrical Technology.
 Your knowledge of air conditioning and refrigeration technologies will be far more extensive when compared to an apprentice, and you’ll also have a deeper understanding of theory, including electrical theory.
 While an apprentice will base most of their skills on applied learning, you’ll have a much more comprehensive understanding of the concepts behind air conditioning.
 This can make you more adaptable, and you’ll be able to continue to apply your learning as technology develops.

 How Much Can You Earn after Heating and Air Conditioning School

 With a degree in air conditioning and refrigeration, you’ll be more competitive in the job market, and you’ll generally be able to attract better salary offers than less qualified candidates.